Improve Quality in Medical Device Product Development

 Medical device product developers and manufacturers are constantly under scrutiny by regulatory organizations.
 Standards and regulatory bodies like the FDA, ISO and IEC may seem draconian in their approach, but is critical that they apply highest and strictest standards when it comes to life-saving products.

-7 Thins you can do:
+7 things you can do:

 1. Review processes: Sounds fairly basic, but there needs to be a single process that drives all product activity.